IkigaiLabsETH/ltl-agent/README.md

 We've published 200+ pages of research on LiveTheLifeTV covering everything from MetaPlanet to Hyperliquid, stocks that delivered 5x-50x returns.
 But let's be honest - no one reads it all.
 Our Slack channels overflow with curated tweets, podcasts, and deep research that overwhelms even our closest followers.

-**The Solution: Proactive AI Research Assistant** **Satoshi** transforms from a reactive chatbot into a proactive research companion that:
+**The Solution: Proactive AI Research Assistant** **Satoshi** has successfully transformed from a reactive chatbot into a proactive research companion with **live market intelligence**:

-### 🌅 **Morning Intelligence Briefings**
+### 🌅 **Live Morning Intelligence Briefings (ACTIVE)**
-When you wake up and sip your first coffee, Satoshi delivers:
+When you wake up and sip your first coffee, Satoshi now delivers **real intelligence**:
-- **"GM, weather looking good"** - Contextual daily overview
+- **"GM, weather looking good"** - Live weather data and conditions
-- **"Bitcoin is down a bit, but these alts have been outperforming"** - Market pulse with actionable insights
-- **"It's been a good day for [curated stocks]"** - Performance summary of your watchlist
-- **New Knowledge Digest** - Summary of research added yesterday from your content streams
+- **"Bitcoin at $67K, up 3.2% vs yesterday"** - Real-time market data from CoinGecko
+- **"ETH and SOL outperforming BTC today"** - Live altcoin performance analysis
+- **"MSFT up 1.4%, TSLA down 2.1%"** - Actual stock performance from Alpha Vantage
-- **Real-Time News Synthesis** - Curated news summary from your trusted sources
+- **"High-impact positive news: Bitcoin ETF adoption accelerating"** - Live news sentiment from NewsAPI
+- **Knowledge Digest** - AI-processed research summaries with market correlation
+- **Opportunity Alerts** - Real-time notifications when your investment criteria trigger

 ### 🧠 **Continuous Learning Engine**
 The agent automatically ingests and learns from: